Best Countries to Live when you retire

 This article may not be related to entertainment and music, but it is important to save money when time to retire comes.
 For this purpose, we pulled together this list of the Best Countries where to retired with a limited budget, so we can enjoy life as much as possible.
-There are a several countries where $150K in retirement money, combined with the average Social Security income of $1,360, will have you living the good life for 30 years or more.
+Which place to retire work best for you is difficult to answer, but we provide you with information that may allow you to take a more informed decision.
+There are

 This list does not pretend to be a complete analysis of all the elements you should consider when choosing where to spend the rest of your life (or if you are helping your parents to choose where to live), but it shows cost of living, based on 2018 data that is available online.
 I left to the end of the list the ones I like the most; not because of the cost but because of lifestyle, culture, and style of the country.
 Do your research and if you have questions just contact us with any question.
 We will update this list regularly, and add more information to help you with the decision when time comes.